U.N. Security Council Meets Over Syrian Strikes

 NIKKI HALEY: The United Kingdom, France and the United States acted not as revenge, not as punishment, not as a symbolic show of force.
 We acted to deter the future use of chemical weapons by holding the Syrian regime responsible for its atrocities against humanity.

-SIMON: NPR's Michele Kelemen, thanks so much for being with us.
+SIMON: Michele Kelemen, thanks so much.

 KELEMEN: Thank you.